Financial breathing space if you're made redundant

 If an income protection policy includes this cover it's usually a separate benefit or an additional option so check the individual cover to see whether it is included.

-The days of having a job for life are long gone for most of us.
-If you suspect you’d struggle to keep up with your mortgage, personal loan, car or credit card repayments for a few months after being made redundant, then it’s worth considering covering yourself against this eventuality.
+It depends on the individual and their financial circumstances, some people may have enough in savings to cover household costs for 6+ months or have assets that can be sold quickly to cover their income short-term.
+However if you suspect you'd struggle to keep up with your mortgage, personal loan, car or credit card repayments for a few months after being made redundant, then it's worth considering covering yourself against this eventuality.

 Can anyone be insured against redundancy?